HiveTalk/swarm/README.md

 <img width="1085" height="681" alt="Screenshot 2025-08-16 at 6 33 07 PM" src="https://github.com/user-attachments/assets/25e6be60-a0a5-4091-a966-0312f7d6d280" />

 ## For Testing
-For convenience, this repository contains a copy of Frontends for testing use with the swarm blossom relay, bouquet and sakura.
-They are early prototypes so beware when syncing, there might be issues.
+For convenience, this repository contains a copy of frontends for testing with the swarm blossom relay, these two are called bouquet and sakura and a copy reside in the clients directory.
+Both have been modified to fix issues as of 15 AUG 2025.
+They are early prototypes and not actively maintained upstream, so beware when syncing, there might be issues.
 Bouquet is good for bulk syncing, Sakura is good for individual file mirroring.

-Buggy Notes:
+Buggy Client Notes:
 - Sakura syncs images well but videos might sync to type application/octet-stream and then they are binaries, will need to fix this.
 - Sakura takes a really long time to login, be patient
 - Fixed some syncing issue bugs with Sakura, as well as refresh page, so it will not logout user.